Get a $695 credit card annual fee waived in my Ultimate Military Credit Cards Course

 The “Chase 5/24 rule” means you can only open a new credit card account with Chase Bank

-The 5/24 rule refers to a Chase credit card application rule that states Chase will not approve you for an additional credit card if you have opened 5 credit or charge cards
+The 5/24 rule refers to a Chase credit card application rule that states Chase will not approve you for an additional credit card if you have opened 5 cards in the previous 24 months from any bank.

 The easiest way to calculate Chase 5/24 credit cards is to use a free credit score app like Credit Karma or Credit Sesame.
 Simply count the number of open accounts in the last 24 months.